 Centro Histórico, Ciudad de México, Mexico — The Valley of Mexico (The Central Highlands)

 Topics.
-This historical marker is listed in these topic lists: Arts, Letters, Music • Charity & Public Work • Colonial Era • Education.
-A significant historical year for this entry is 1552.
+This historical marker is listed in these topic lists: Colonial Era • Man-Made Features.